AFE and CFE Testing Fees and Passing Scores

 There are specific textbooks which must be used to study for the examinations.
 Below is a list of these textbooks and materials.
 They are:

-AFE4 - (Updated Test -Available August, 2016 ): Property & Liability Insurance Entities: AICPA Audit & Accounting Guide, 2015 ; Accounting Practices and Procedures Manual, by NAIC-March, 2016; Property-Casualty Insurance Accounting, IASA 9th Edition
+AFE4 - Property & Liability Insurance Entities: AICPA Audit & Accounting Guide, 2015 (Updates to the AICPA Audit and Accountin Guide: Property & Liability Insurance Entities guidance were not significant, and members may study from either the 2015 edition or the 2016 edition) ; Accounting Practices and Procedures Manual, by NAIC-March, 2016; Property-Casualty Insurance Accounting, IASA 10th Edition

 Orders can be mailed, faxed or phones in.
 The actuarial Bookstore ships via UPS within two to three days.
 Or you can order on line using the link from SOFE's website or at http://www.actuarialbookstore.com/.